BradWebb101/ai-agents-on-raspberry-pi/README.md

 - **Dockerfile**: Provided for containerized deployment.
 - **Requires**: An OpenAI API key set as `OPENAI_API_KEY` in your environment or `.env` file.

----

-## Evaluation

-- **evaluation/main.py**: Runs a set of philosophical and scientific questions through the agents and saves the results.

----

 ## Utilities